 Let’s talk about...
 Iron in pregnancy

 The recommended daily intake of iron during pregnancy is 27mg.
+A lot of people do not meet their daily intake of iron during pregnancy.
 Something I hear a lot is "oh I like to get my nutrients from food" or "my mum/grandma never took supplements during pregnancy..."

 Due to over-farming our soil simply doesn't have the same level of nutrients it did back in grandma's day.